exoscale/exoscale-sdk-java/sdk/docs/ExoscaleApi.md

 ## resetDbaasKafkaUserPassword

-> Operation resetDbaasKafkaUserPassword(serviceName, username, resetDbaasGrafanaUserPasswordRequest)
+> Operation resetDbaasKafkaUserPassword(serviceName, username, resetDbaasValkeyUserPasswordRequest)

 Reset the credentials of a DBaaS Kafka user